nickpettican/Middle-Way-Musings/content/posts/outline-37-bodhisattva-practices.md

         5. ཉོན་མོངས་པ་སྤོང་ཚུལ། (25) _abandon kleshas (afflictive emotions)_
         6. དྲན་ཤེས་དོན་བསྡུ། (36) _be mindful (in order to benefit others)_
         7. དགེ་བསྔོ། (37) _dedicate the merit (for the enlightenment of all sentient beings)_

+Any suggestions are most welcome, use the comment section.

 [^1]: Pearcey, Adam.
 (2006).
 "The Thirty-Seven Practices of All the Bodhisattvas."
 [Online].
 Available: https://www.lotsawahouse.org/tibetan-masters/gyalse-thogme-zangpo/37-practices-all-bodhisattvas
 [^2]: Sonam, Ruth.
 (2009).
 "The Thirty-seven Practices of Bodhisattvas."
 Kong Meng San Phor Kark See Monastery.
 Available: https://thubtenchodron.org/wp-content/uploads/2018/08/37Practices_of_Bodhisattvas_2018.pdf